arh1/presentation-docker-drupal/slides/recap.md

 * Wired for Wodby
 * Good for learning Docker
-* Comfortable for non-Drupal devs
+* Familiar for non-Drupal devs
 * Starting point for customization
 * A little more setup work
 * A little more local workflow friction